mariiapopova/FOG-network/README.md

 "# FOG-network"
 Can better optimize switching to PD?
-Check frequencies and implementation of striatum and SNr.
+Check frequencies and implementation of everything.
-Add SNr synapses.
+Add SNc?
+Change DBS implementation so have differences in somatas and efferents?
+LC pupilometry routine.